 The technique of military agreements

 Indeed, Russia has signed several military agreements: with Armenia, with Abkhazia (autonomous province of Georgia).
-As for Belarus, which had succeeded until now in maintaining a fairly independent position, the maintenance of Lukashenko in power and European politics are forcing it to draw closer to Russia, with Moscow hoping in the long term for a closer union, or even a merger-absorption.
+As for Belarus, which had succeeded so far in holding a fairly independent position, the maintenance of Lukashenko in power and European politics are forcing it to draw closer to Russia, with Moscow hoping in the long term for a closer union, or even a merger-absorption.

 The political and media incursion